When you get the seedlings

 The seedlings seem to know what time of year it is even under lights.
 Many of the plants that I have flasked that have deciduous leaves will drop them or have them brown off during the winter.
 They aren't dead and will start new growths on their schedule.
 When taking out these plants it is best to give them a softer version of the dry rest they will experience as mature plants.
 As they begin to grow in the spring, watering is increased.
 But in the winter, don't let the humidity drop too much and do mist or water them occasionally.
 This does not apply to some terrestrials that still need a defintedry rest.

 Fertilizer and treatments

-I water seedlings with dilute fertilizer (about 1/5 to 1/4 teaspoon per gallon).
-They have had constant nutrition in the flask and see no reason to withhold it once they are out.
+I water seedlings with dilute fertilizer (about 1/5 to 1/4 teaspoon per gallon) as soon as they are potted or mounted.
+They have had constant moisture and nutrition in the flask and see no reason to withhold it once they are out.
 I have also become a firm believer in using beneficial microbes to increase the chance of healthy root growth.
-I use RootShield (Trichoderma harzianum) which is easily available on the internet and not very expensive.
-It has improved the performance of seedlings.
-There will be a mind-boggling number of products at hydroponic stores containing Trichoderma harzianum and other ingredients.
-I haven't tried them so can't speak to whether or not the combinations are better than the individual.
-I now also use a fungicide in combination with the RootShield and have found the combination has cut down my losses significantly.
+There will be a mind-boggling number of products on line and at hydroponic stores containing a variety of microbes and other ingredients.
+I am currently using Bushdoctor Microbe Brew which is easily available on the internet and not very expensive.
+I now also use a fungicide in combination with the microbes and have found the combination has cut down my losses significantly.
+I treat the seedlings with a fungicide along with the microbes.
+Exel Lg systemic from the hydroponic industry has worked well.
 I use this combination as a drench once the seedlings are potted or mounted.
 If your seedlings came deflasked, they have already been treated.

 Here are some pictures of deflasking Polystachya fallax.